neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-emergency-contact-information.md

 	- Dean Dingman Home: (617) 876-1472
 - Harvard University Police: (617) 495-1212
 	- Ask for watch officer to report an emergency if basecamp, Katie Steele, or Dean Dingman cannot be reached.
+- Office of Sexual Assault Prevention and Response (OSAPR) 24-hour hotline: 617-495-9100

 ### Secondary Emergency Numbers